 I have no interest in any celebrity story, but it only took me about five minutes to answer so I didn’t mind completing it and I liked ranking anything Kardashian related at the bottom where they belong, ha!

 I enjoyed doing a more lengthy survey on vacation preferences.
 What are you looking for in a hotel, do you like to do organized tours or make your plans, do you like to do touristy things or more off the beaten path things?
 Those kinds of questions are fun to answer.

 I found the best use of my time was to spend an hour or so taking five or six surveys a day.
 Too few and you won’t be sent the better surveys because you’re not active enough.
 Too many and you’re not earning enough points to make it worth your while.

 Points don’t expire as long as you keep your account active by doing at least one survey every twelve months and the points you earn are added to your account immediately, there is no processing period.

 How to Redeem

-The points you earn will turn into cash or gift cards.
-There is a minimum of $10 to cash out, but since most surveys are worth between 100-200 points, it doesn’t take long to reach that threshold.
+The points you earn will turn into extra cash or gift cards.
+There is a minimum of $10 to cash out, but since most online surveys are worth between 100-200 points, it doesn’t take long to reach that threshold.
 If you want cash, you’ll need a PayPal account.
-If you don’t have an account, you can turn your points into e-gift cards, but the gift card option is only available in the US.
+Not a Paypal member?
+You can turn your points into e-gift cards, but the gift card option is only available in the US.